+5. Should livestock working dogs be exempt as a class from mandatory dog de-

+sexing?

+⊠ Yes

+□ No

+☐ Unsure

+Please provide reasons for your preference: as included above but will require

+a improved description of what is classed as a working dog and list of

-5. Should livestock working dogs be exempt as a class from mandatory dog de- sexing? ⊠ Yes □ No ☐ Unsure Please provide reasons for your preference: unable to make an assessment of its capabilities until the dog has matured 6.
-If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-2-3 years 7.
+- 6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed? - 7.
 How could this be enforced?
-Used as part of the registration process and only register them up to 3 years of age